 Manage your processes with Pipefy!

-Looking for a tool help you manage your processes?
+Looking for a tool helps you manage your processes?
 Try Pipefy!

-We help companies keep organised and more productive by running their processes and day-by-day routines on an easy and intuitive tool, making them leave in the past inefficient manual forms, spreadsheets and e-mail threads.
+We help companies keep organized and more productive by running their processes and day-by-day routines on an easy and intuitive tool, making them leave in the past inefficient manual forms, spreadsheets, and e-mail threads.